-Not only that, they’re incredibly versatile which means we’ll be able use this same idea for multiple occasions during every season no matter what the temperature feels like outside.
+Not only that, they’re incredibly versatile which means we’ll be able to use this same idea for multiple occasions and throughout the year.

 Bonus, this conversation heart vase for Valentine’s Day took less than 10 minutes to create – start to finish!

 Here’s a look at how you can create a conversation heart vase for Valentine’s Day too…

 - Conversation Hearts (or candy of your choice)

 - Flowers (we used 2 bunches of faux peonies)